mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 > The revelation of the true meaning by that the principle of One Mind has two aspects.

 In this case “the principle” means *dharma*. *Dharma* is translated as “the principle” here, in this translation.
-So, “dharma of One Mind.”
+So, “dharma of one-mind.”

 Look at page 28, “Part Two (Outline),” the third paragraph:

 > The principle is "the Mind of the sentient being."
 This Mind includes in itself all states of being of the phenomenal world and the transcendental world.
 On the basis of this Mind, the meanings of Mahayana may be unfolded.

 In this case also “the principle” refers to *dharma*.
 “The dharma is the mind of the sentient being.
 This mind includes in [itself] all states of being of the phenomenal world and the transcendental world.
 On the basis of this mind, the meanings of Mahayana may be unfolded.”
 This statement is described in detail in this paragraph I read, “One Mind and Two Aspects.”
-So that's why here it says, "The revelation of the true meaning by that principle [of] the Dharma of the One Mind has two aspects."
+So that's why here it says, the revelation of the true meaning by that principle [of] the dharma of the one-mind has two aspects.

-So from this point, *One Mind* means *dharma*.
-One Mind is dharma, dharma is One Mind.
-One Mind means universal entity.
+So from this point, *one-mind* means *dharma*.
+One-mind is dharma, dharma is one-mind.
+One-mind means universal entity.
 You can say *absolute*, you can say *truth*.

 In the Avatamsaka school, *Avatamsaka Sutra*, we say *Mind Only*.
-Mind Only, this is also One Mind; [it is the] same meaning [as] One Mind.
+Mind Only, this is also one-mind; [it is the] same meaning [as] one-mind.
 The teaching of the Mind Only comes from this, *The Awakening of Faith*.

 So this book has lots of teachings.
 Zen teachings are also here.
 This book tried to collect the essence of the Buddhist teaching.
 So from this book, the Shin school comes out, Zen comes out from this teaching, *Avatamsaka Sutra*, and also the Buddhist psychology.
 So this book is kind of a... what would you say... “digest” of Buddhist teaching.
 That's why this book is very popular.

-Usually One Mind is understood as the absolute in the philosophical sense.
-But here it says, One Mind, dharma, is the mind of the all sentient beings.
+Usually one-mind is understood as the absolute in the philosophical sense.
+But here it says, one-mind, dharma, is the mind of the all sentient beings.
 [This is] not [the] ontological, philosophical sense.
 Dharma is not the philosophical sense, but that is the mind of all sentient beings.
 So that means all of us.
-So dharma or One Mind is the mind of all sentient beings: the mind of the tape recorder, the mind of all of us.
+So dharma or one-mind is the mind of all sentient beings: the mind of the tape recorder, the mind of all of us.

 So [it comes] very close.
-If you understand One Mind as philosophical or psychological, it's kind of an idea.
-But if you understand One Mind as the mind of all sentient beings, it comes very close.
+If you understand one-mind as philosophical or psychological, it's kind of an idea.
+But if you understand one-mind as the mind of all sentient beings, it comes very close.

 That's why in Part Two (Outline), first of all it says [that] dharma is the mind of sentient beings.
 This is very important.

-And also, this One Mind unfolds Mahayana teaching.
-So all Mahayana teaching comes from One Mind.
+And also, this one-mind unfolds Mahayana teaching.
+So all Mahayana teaching comes from one-mind.
 That is [...], idealistically, you say *truth*, or the *buddha-nature*, or *dharma-nature*, or *tathagatagarbha* – whatever you say – but the Mahayana teaching comes from the mind of all sentient beings.
 That teaching comes from all of you, from your life.

 That's why here it says, the dharma is the mind of all sentient beings.